UNR-College-of-Engineering/computing-docs/guides/remote/chemcad.md

 # Activating ChemCAD

-When first running ChemCAD you will be prompted with "No License Found."
+When first running ChemCAD you will be prompted with "CHEMCAD cannot detect a valid license."

 1. To activate the license, first click on "Setup"
 ![Step 1](/guides/remote/images/chemcad-1.png)